matthew-brett/texext/README.rst

 Released under the BSD two-clause license - see the file ``LICENSE`` in the source distribution.

-`travis-ci <https://travis-ci.org/matthew-brett/texext>`_ kindly tests the code automatically under Python versions 2.7, and 3.6 through 3.8.
+Github Actions kindly tests the code automatically under Python 3.9 through 3.12.

 The latest released version is at https://pypi.python.org/pypi/texext